Federal Employees’ Group Life Insurance Program

 Canceling Insurance—Unless you have assigned your insurance, you may cancel it at any time.
 If you cancel your Basic life insurance, you are canceling all your optional insurance as well.
 If you elected 50 percent reduction or no reduction for your Basic life insurance, you may cancel this additional coverage at any time.
-If you have Option A, you may cancel it at any time.
-You may reduce (or cancel) the amount of your Option B and Option C insurance at any time.
+You may cancel Option A at any time; it cannot be merely reduced.
+You may cancel or reduce the amount of your Option B and Option C insurance at any time.
 To do so, write to Office of Personnel Management, Retirement Operations Center, P.O.
 Box 45, Boyers, PA 16017-0045.
 Provide your civil service retirement claim number (CSA number) and specify what action you want taken.
 Generally, the reduction or cancellation is effective at the end of the month in which OPM receives your written request.
 You will not receive a refund of any premiums paid through that month.

 Termination of Insurance—FEGLI coverage will terminate if your entitlement to annuity benefits ends.
 For example, if you are a disability retiree under age 60 and you are found recovered or restored to earning capacity, your disability annuity and life insurance coverage will end.
 You do not have the 31-day extension of coverage and may not convert the life insurance to an individual policy.
 If you are a disability retiree whose annuity terminated in that situation, you will retain your life insurance coverage if you are entitled to and apply for an immediate discontinued service annuity.